datudar/project-euler/README.md

 Yup, that's [him](https://en.wikipedia.org/wiki/Leonhard_Euler) to the right&mdash;the eponymous mathematician of [Project Euler](https://projecteuler.net).

-Below are Python scripts that I've submitted to HackerRank's [version](https://www.hackerrank.com/contests/projecteuler/challenges) of the project.
+Below are Python and R scripts that I've submitted to HackerRank's [version](https://www.hackerrank.com/contests/projecteuler/challenges) of the project.
 In keeping with spirit of the project, I kindly ask that you do not copy these solutions directly.
 Instead, you should use them as a reference for your own solutions, and I hope they inspire you to write even more efficient algorithms!

 ### Problems and Solutions